Beijing E-Town Street Circuit

-The Beijing Street Circuit or Beijing E-Town Street Circuit is 4.894 km anti-clockwise street circuit located in Beijing E-Town, in Beijing, China.
+The Beijing Street Circuit or Beijing E-Town Street Circuit is 4.894 km anti-clockwise street circuit located in Beijing, China.
 The circuit was announced in October 2024 to host the finale of 2025 GT World Challenge Asia season, the circuit also hosted the third round of SRO GT Cup besides it.
 Before its opening, it was already announced that the circuit would also host the finale of GT World Challenge Asia season for 2026.

-The circuit is designed by Apex Circuit Design and located around the Tongming Lake Park in Beijing E-Town.
+The circuit is designed by Apex Circuit Design and located around the Tongming Lake Park in the Beijing Economic-Technological Development Area.

 Lap records

 As of October 2025, the fastest official race lap records at the Beijing E-Town Street Circuit are listed as: